-According to The Joint Commission (2010), a patient hand-off is a "real-time process of passing patient-specific information from one caregiver to another or from one team of caregivers to another for the purpose of ensuring the continuity and safety of the patient's care."
+There are many terms used for the patient hand-off process, e.g., handover, sign-out, shift report, etc. According to The Joint Commission Sentinel Event Alert Issue 58, a patient hand-off is “a transfer of and acceptance of patient care and responsibility achieved through effective communication.
+It is a real-time process of passing patient-specific information from one caregiver to another or from one team of caregivers to another to ensure the continuity and safety of the patient’s care.”

 - Long-term care, skilled care, home health, physician practice to the ED

-- Outpatient area (ED, clinic, ambulatory unit) to inpatient setting
+- Outpatient area (ED, clinic, ambulatory unit) to an inpatient setting

 - Acute care to ICU or surgical services and vice versa